 What?
 Where?
 How?
-Configuring the central time master - SICLOCK "Commissioning the SICLOCK TC x00 (Page 59)" GPS receiver "Commissioning GPS receivers (Page 63)" DCF 77 "Commissioning the DCF 77 receiver (Page 65)" Parameter assignment of a do- main controller as time master On the domain controller "Configuring the time synchroni- zation of the domain controllers (DC) (Page 104)" Parameter assignment of In HW Config of the OS server on the engineering station • CP 16x3 / CP 16x8 the OS servers on the plant bus the engineering station BCE/Softnet CP 16x3 / CP 16x8 communica- tions processor (Page 67)" Parameter assignment of OS server as cooperative time master In the OS project in WinCC Explor- er in the "Computer" object on the engineering station "Setting the time displayed (Page 68)" In the OS project in WinCC Explor- er in the "Time Synchronization" editor on the engineering station "How to assign parameters for an OS server in a Windows do- main with a hierarchy with cen- tral time master (Page 77)" Parameter assignment of OS clients as time slaves In the OS project in WinCC Explor- er in the "Computer" object on the engineering station "Setting the time displayed (Page 68)" In the OS project in WinCC Explor- er in the "Time Synchronization" editor on the engineering station "How to assign parameters for an OS client (Page 83)" Parameter assignment of PC stations without OS On the PC station "How to synchronize PC stations without OS using the NTP mode (Page 86)" "How to make DCF 77 Client Service settings on a PC station without OS (Page 85)" AS with CPU In the AS project on the engineer- ing station "Configuring time synchroniza- tion on an AS (Page 87)" SIMATIC PCS 7 BOX RTX and SIMATIC PCS 7 AS RTX On SIMATIC PCS 7 BOX RTX and SIMATIC PCS 7 AS RTX "Configuring the time synchroni- zation for SIMATIC PCS 7 BOX RTX and SIMATIC PCS 7 AS RTX (Page 94)" Checking the time synchroni- zation On the PC station during process control "Checking time synchronization (Page 105)"
+Configuring the central time master - SICLOCK "Commissioning the SICLOCK TC x00 (Page 57)" GPS receiver "Commissioning GPS receivers (Page 61)" DCF 77 Parameter assignment of a do- On the domain controller "Commissioning the DCF 77 receiver (Page 63)" "Configuring the time synchronimain controller as time master zation of the domain controllers (DC) (Page 102)" Parameter assignment of communications processors of the OS servers on the plant bus In HW Config of the OS server on the engineering station CP 16x3 / CP 16x8 BCE/Softnet "How to assign parameters for a CP 16x3 / CP 16x8 communica- Parameter assignment of OS server as cooperative time master In the OS project in WinCC Explor- er in the "Computer" object on the engineering station tions processor (Page 65)" "Setting the time displayed (Page 66)" In the OS project in WinCC Explor- er in the "Time Synchronization" editor on the engineering station "How to assign parameters for an OS server in a Windows do- main with a hierarchy with cen- tral time master (Page 75)" Parameter assignment of OS clients as time slaves In the OS project in WinCC Explor- er in the "Computer" object on the engineering station "Setting the time displayed (Page 66)" In the OS project in WinCC Explor- er in the "Time Synchronization" editor on the engineering station "How to assign parameters for an OS client (Page 81)" Parameter assignment of PC stations without OS On the PC station "How to synchronize PC stations without OS using the NTP mode (Page 83)" "How to make DCF 77 Client Service settings on a PC station without OS (Page 84)" AS with CPU In the AS project on the engineer- ing station "Configuring time synchroniza- tion on an AS (Page 85)" SIMATIC PCS 7 BOX RTX and SIMATIC PCS 7 AS RTX On SIMATIC PCS 7 BOX RTX and SIMATIC PCS 7 AS RTX "Configuring the time synchroni- zation for SIMATIC PCS 7 BOX RTX and SIMATIC PCS 7 AS RTX (Page 92)" Checking the time synchroni- zation On the PC station during process control "Checking the time synchroniza- tion (Page 103)"